-Yes if you have use of shore electrical supply or have an appropriate inverter you can use this unit on your vessel.
+Yes, if you have use of shore electrical supply or have an appropriate inverter you can use this unit on your vessel.
 We would recommend you scroll through the technical information and photographs to ascertain how and where this might work best for you.

-The mounting brackets supplied are not designed for use while a vehicle is in motion.
+No, the mounting brackets supplied are not designed for use while a vehicle is in motion.
 It would be reckless and dangerous to use this equipment when on the road.
 The unit can also not be used in transit vans or other commercial vehicles whilst driving.

 The mounting brackets supplied are not designed for permanent use.
 Some customers have undertaken fabrication of brackets to suit their needs.
 The unit does however provide a good temporary cooling solution if you have a small summerhouse or bedroom you wish to cool for a short period of time.

 Condensate water that collects inside the indoor (evaporative unit) is pumped out periodically when the water reaches a certain level.
 So the indoor unit can be positioned lower than the outdoor unit if needed.

 No, the units must be used vertically.
-Unlike a 3-way fridge this unit is a pumped refrigerant system so does not rely on gravity to work.
-However both units need to be used vertically so that the compressor is effectively cooled by the oil and the condensate can be collected.
+Unlike a 3-way fridge this unit is a pumped refrigerant system so does not rely on gravity to work but both units need to be used vertically so that the compressor is effectively cooled by the oil and the condensate can be collected.